wrislab/freedrawing/index.md

 Think for a moment.
 Look up paintings from past centuries.
 See how magnificent even some thousand-year-old works are.
 They also went through the same process of learning.
 And many brilliant people documented, curated, and passed down their journeys to newer generations.

-Obviously, there are some very good books under copyright indeed.
-But my point is, like the previous artists, our current artist authors also have poured their knowledge and experiences into their books and courses.
-They deserve the business with whoever can pay them.
-But that doesn't mean use those resources illegally.
-They won't provide peace to the soul.
-Rather, as the whole free world still exists, of that you may merely finish a corner, let's dive there.
+Obviously, there are some very good books under copyright—no doubt about that.
+Like the artists of the past, today’s artist-authors have also poured their knowledge and experiences into their books and courses.
+They deserve to do business with those who can pay.
+But that doesn’t mean we should use those resources illegally.
+They won’t bring peace to the soul.

+Instead, let’s remember that a whole world of free knowledge still exists—so vast that you may only finish a corner of it in your lifetime.
+Let’s dive into that.

 Have patience.
 Pick a book.
 And be amazed as you read these astonishing documentations from past centuries.